LucyXiaoluWang/uspto_2019/README.md

 conda activate <env_name>
 ````
-If you prefer working with `pip` package manager, you may use the following code:
+If you prefer using `pip` , you may use the following code:
 ```
 # using pip
 pip install -r requirements.txt